How to make health and wellness decisions informed by ‘evidenced-based’ practices

 If any one leg is holding too much weight or missing altogether, health care decisions become unbalanced and the stool collapses.
 When all three legs are in place, each critical piece contributes to an improved treatment plan, which patients are more inclined to follow.

-Why is it so important that I get involved in my wellness plan?
+Why is it important to help create my evidence-based wellness plan?

 Most health care providers readily support evidence-based practice, but many patients don’t realize how essential the patient perspective is to its success.